gestalta/gestalta.github.io/_posts/shibari/9999-01-02-privatetuition.md

 date:   2016-04-08 21:17:59 +0100
 permalink: /shibari/privatetuition
 ---
 I am available to give private shibari lessons to students of all levels of experience.
+Lessons are individually tailored to your needs, and you can book regular lessons to give you a structured overview, or book one-off lessons to learn particular things of interest to you with more attention to detail than can be found in a group environment.
 Please feel free to <a href="{{site.baseurl}}/#contact">contact me</a> to discuss your needs and interests.

 As someone who has extensive experience as both a rigger and a shibari model, I try to teach in a way that reflects both sides of the rope and I am happy to be booked for private sessions that focus in on particular issues for the model, helping partners to work through things together.

-*am available to give private shibari tuition for people of all levels, from complete beginners through to more advanced riggers.
-This is perfect for those that want to learn shibari but don’t have the flexibility to attend workshops, or simply want to learn in a more discreet environment.
-Lessons are individually tailored to your needs, and you can book regular lessons to give you a structured overview, or book one-off lessons to learn particular things of interest to you with more attention to detail than can be found in a group environment.
-Please feel free to contact me to discuss your needs and interests.*

 <h2 class="information-text-h3">Pricing</h2>

 <b>Individual Lessons</b> = €50 per hour<br>
 <b>Small Groups (2-3 couples)</b> = €30 per couple per hour<br>

 <h2 class="information-text-h3">Location</h2>